microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/How to use filtering.md

 Currently the pipeline supports exporting FHIR data at 2 different scopes:

-1. [System](https://hl7.org/Fhir/uv/bulkdata/export/index.html#endpoint---system-level-export): All resource data will be exported.
+1. [System](https://hl7.org/Fhir/uv/bulkdata/export/index.html#endpoint---system-level-export): All resources will be exported.
 2. [Group](https://hl7.org/Fhir/uv/bulkdata/export/index.html#endpoint---group-of-patients): Patients and associated resources for a particular group resource will be exported.

-Besides, we support `type`, `typeFilter` for finer-grained filtering.
+Furthermore, you can filter data at a more fine-grained level by specifying parameters `type`, `typeFilter`.

 | Parameter | Type | Example | Description |
 | --- | --- | --- | --- |